 Click HERE to sign Up for this FREE program.

 The 2-year pilot program started 4/16/14.
-1000 households have signed up.
+1050 households have signed up.
 Please help us reach our goal of 1,250 by June 2015.
+We’re only 200 away!!
+The EPA estimates that food is now the single largest type of waste going to landfills.
+Averaging 20lbs per person a month!
 Don’t let food waste: scraps, bones, raw or cooked meats, seafood shells, dirty paper napkins, greasy parts of pizza boxes, etc. sit in landfill.
-A commercial organics digester can convert all these and more into nutrient rich soil/ compost that you can use in your garden or planters!
+Composting converts all these and more into nutrient rich soil/ compost that you can use in your garden or planters!
 Let us pickup organic waste from your FREE 12 gallon rolling toter weekly!

 To sign up, just fill out the survey.
 “Salem has been on the forefront of many green initiatives and curbside composting will be yet another such program” said Mayor Kim Driscoll.
 About 21% of your trash is comprised of compostable material.
 Participants can retrieve a few gallons of nutrient rich garden-ready compost next year.
 For more info, click on the following links:

 - Best Practices & Other Questions

 Salem Wins TWO MassRecycle Awards